 The overall data included in the database were never examined in a complete and integrated way.
 However, some of the samples were carefully studied and published as part of the results of the related projects.
-This is the case of the continental shelf surface sediments off Guadiana-Guadalquivir rivers.
+This is the case of the continental shelf surface sediments off the Guadiana-Guadalquivir rivers.

-A surface sediment textural description has been elaborated in Gonzalez et al. (2004) using part of the data included in the database.
-Sandy deposits down to a depth of approximately 25 m (Fig. 2) characterize the continental shelf off Guadiana, despite several patches of sandy mud and mud (Gonzalez et al., 2004).
+A surface sediment textural description has been elaborated in Gonzalez et al. (2004) using a part of the data included in the database.
+According to the authors and the database, sandy deposits down to a depth of approximately 25 m (Fig. 2) characterize the continental shelf off Guadiana, despite several patches of sandy mud and mud (Gonzalez et al., 2004).
 The middle shelf is dominated by an extensive mud belt, consisting of very fine-grained clayey material.
-On the outer shelf, below 100 m, sediments are generally dominated by

-10 sandy and silty clay.
-These are interrupted locally by large patches of sand and gravelly sand at the vicinity of the shelf edge.

-Figure 2: Surface distribution of the content of sand within the area of the continental shelf more densely sampled within IBAM-Sed.
+On the outer shelf, below 100 m, sediments are generally dominated by sandy and silty clay.
+These are interrupted locally by large patches of muddy sand and slightly muddy sandy gravel in the vicinity of the shelf edge (Fig. 2).
+Therefore, the main components of the sediment in this area are sand and mud despite the occurrence of samples with percentages of gravel above 50% within the vicinity of the Guadiana River outlet and to the east of it (Fig. 2).
+In general terms, the surface distribution of the standard deviation of the sediment, following the logarithmic method of moments, indicates that they are very poorly sorted (values between 2 and $4\phi$ ), which are coincident with the areas with higher sand content.
+Poorly sorted sediments $(1-2\phi)$ were found in the vicinity of the Guadalquivir River, which is dominated by mud sediments, and off the Guadiana and Tinto-Odiel rivers, dominated by sandy sediments (Fig. 2).

-Towards the west, the inner shelf surrounding the Ria Formosa barrier island system was systematically sampled (Fig. 3), allowing a detailed description of the surface sediments distribution (Rosa et al., 2013).
-Finest sediments (i.e. coarse silt; 31-63 μm) were found at the updrift margin of the Guadiana inlet while coarser sediments (i.e. very coarse sand; 1-2 mm) were found within the updrift end of the system at Olhos de Agua (Rosa et al., 2013).
+Towards the west, the inner shelf surrounding the Ria Formosa barrier island system was systematically sampled (Fig. 3), allowing a detailed description of the surface sediment distribution (Rosa et al., 2013).
+The finest sediments (i.e. coarse silt; 31-63 μm) were found at the updrift margin of the Guadiana inlet, while coarser sediments (i.e. very coarse sand; 1-2 mm) were found within the updrift end of the system at Olhos de Água (Rosa et al., 2013).
 Between these two extremes, there is a general increase in the mean grain size towards the east from fine sand dominating the western nearshore flank of the barrier island system to very coarse sand (Fig. 3).
-The latter trend appears related to a decrease in the incident wave energy and an increase of biogenic grains of the autochthonous benthonic communities (Rosa et al., 2013).
+The latter trend appears related to a decrease in the incident wave energy and an increase in biogenic grains of the autochthonous benthonic communities (Rosa et al., 2013).
+In fact, the increase in the amount of biogenic grains (i.e. shell fragments) also explains the shift towards poorly sorted sediments to the east (Fig. 3).